Last updated on March 3rd, 2021 at 11:54 pm

-I knew as soon as I got my first passport stamp, I wanted to explore more of the world.
+As soon as I got my first passport stamp, I started itching to explore more of the world.
 But I was quitting my corporate job and didn’t know how I’d pay for it.
-That wasn’t going to stop me though, I was going to make a way!
+That would not stop me though, I was going to make a way!

 During my trips abroad, I’d often pick other people’s brains to see how they afforded it while also doing my own extensive research.